-These were determined by retrospectively reviewing video and audio recordings of observed procedures to delineate who is on the console.
-Our methodology for operating room environment recording has been previously published 7.
-Total UVA duration was measured from the first needle insertion into the bladder to when the final knot is tied.
+Trainee-related outcomes were determined by retrospectively reviewing video and audio recordings of observed procedures to delineate who was on the console.
+Our methodology for OR environment recording has been previously published.
+Total UVA duration was measured from the first needle insertion into the bladder to when the final knot was tied.
 Trainee UVA duration was measured when a switch from mentor to trainee took place, starting at the trainee's first robotic movement and ending when control was relinquished.
 UVA proportion performed by trainee was calculated using the proportion of trainee UVA duration to total UVA duration.
 Suture speed was calculated by counting suture loops made by trainees divided by the trainee UVA duration.